Social impact assessment: Social Impact Assessment

 Social impact assessments are used to identify and manage the social impacts of industrial projects.
-These SIA can also be linked to Environmental impact assessments where there need to be policies, planning, and programming.
+These SIA can also be linked to Environmental impact assessments where policies, planning, and programming need to be implemented.
 Examples of social impact assessments include looking at how people live in a society (kinship or nuclear setting), culture, community, medical knowledge, and political systems.
 These examples showcase the emphasis on the environment and its effect on social impact.
 Applied anthropologists generally in SIA's identify and mitigate: who are the stakeholders, community, housing, workforce, health, and industry content.
 In SIA's, one needs to identify the stakeholders, the type of communities who will be impacted in a positive or negative manner.
 Collecting data is also an expected task by looking at indigenous communities, culture, key industries, etc. Explaining methods that will be used in your SIA, Identifying possible direct social impacts as well as the time frame of these impacts, and lastly providing government legislation and policies that related to the SIA.
 Just like with SIA, culture impact assessment (CIA) is essentially the same term and methodology as SIA.
 The only real difference is the fact that depending on what country you are in that they use the terms Social Impact Assessment (SIA) or Culture Impact Assessment (CIA).
 There are initially ten steps that one takes to do an effective social impact assessment, as advised by The Guidelines and Principles For Social Impact Assessment.